 Citroen Ami

-Citroen’s standout Ami is the cheapest EV on four wheels you can buy new in the UK right now, starting at £7,695.
+While not technically an electric car, instead being a quadricycle, Citroen’s standout Ami is one of the cheapest four-wheeled EVs you can buy new in the UK right now, starting at £7,695.
 With its ultra-compact form and top speed of 28mph, it’s ideal for driving through urban areas, but for carrying passengers or venturing outside the city you’ll want to look elsewhere.
-It’s technically classed as a quadricycle, which means you don’t need a full drivers license.
-It can be driven on a moped license, allowing 16 year olds to get behind the wheel too.
+Its quadricycle classification also means it can be driven on a moped license, allowing 16 year olds to get behind the wheel too.

 Starting Price | £7,695 |